Two Hot Seat Coaches Meet At Auburn: One Will Buy Time, The Other Runs Out Of Runway

 • Five-star edge rusher Jared Smith

-• Eight of Alabama’s top-10 prospects
+• A majority of Alabama’s top prep prospects

 • Multiple ESPN 300 contributors across all positions